dpretet/axi-crossbar/README.md

   into the memory space with a start/end address range.
 - Route read & write completion by ID decoding.
 All master agents have an ID mask used to identified the route to drive back a completion
+- Timeout behaqves as following:
+    - A shared counter implements a millisecond / microsecond time reference, configurable based on the platform clock speed
+    - A request timeout leads the completion to response with DECERR
+    - A completion timeout leads the switching logic circuit to empty the completer response (up to RLAST assertion for the R channel, else simply handshake the B channel)

 ## Development plan

 Limitations (current dev stage)

-- AW & W channels need to be ready at the same cycle
+- No xUSER signals support
+- No master priority setup
 - No timeout support
-- 4x4 master/slave interfaces
 - LITE mode only (AXI4 mode should work, just not tested yet)
-- No master priority setup
 - Full-STRB mode only
-- No xUSER signals support
+- 4x4 master/slave interfaces

-Inbox
+Inbox (possible next devs)

 - Address translation service
 - Top level generator to adapt the core to the users need